decalage2/balbuzard/README.md

 bbcrack:
 --------

-bbcrack (Balbucrack) is a tool to crack malware obfuscation such as XOR, ROL, ADD (and many combinations), by bruteforcing all possible keys and and checking for specific patterns (IP addresses, domain names, URLs, known file headers and strings, etc) using the Balbuzard engine.
+bbcrack (Balbucrack) is a tool to crack typical malware obfuscation such as XOR, ROL, ADD (and many combinations), by bruteforcing all possible keys and and checking for specific patterns (IP addresses, domain names, URLs, known file headers and strings, etc) using the Balbuzard engine.
 The main difference with similar tools is that it supports a large number of transforms and it uses a specific algorithm based on patterns of interest.

 ### Features

 - provided with a large number of obfuscation transforms such as XOR, ROL, ADD (including combined transforms)
 - supports fast character-based transforms, or any file transform
-- "harvest mode" for malware with multiple obfuscations/keys
 - string or regular expression patterns
 - options to select which transforms to check
 - can open malware in password-protected zip files without writing to disk